DLR-SR/urdfmodelica/.github/ISSUE_TEMPLATE/bug-report-python.md

 **System**
  - OS: [e.g. Windows 11, Linux OpenSuse 15]
- - Modelica: [e.g. Dymola 2024, OpenModelica v1.24]
  - Python: [e.g. Python 3.12]

 **Additional context**
 Add any other context about the problem here.
+For example, if Modelica also affects the bug.